Israel charges cleaner at defense minister's home with spying for Iran | DW | 18.11.2021

 Israel's domestic security agency has charged a cleaner at the house of Defense Minister Benny Gantz with espionage.
 The man is accused of offering help to a group of cyber criminals with alleged ties to Iran.

-The Israeli domestic security agency, Shin Bet, on Thursday charged Omri Goren Gorochovsky, 37, a cleaner at the home of Defense Minister Benny Gantz, with attempted espionage after he reached out to a hacking group with alleged links to Iran.
+The Israeli domestic security agency, Shin Bet, on Thursday charged a cleaner at the home of Defense Minister Benny Gantz, with attempted espionage after he allegedly reached out to a hacking group with alleged links to Iran.

-Authorities said Gorochovsky reached out to the group called "Black Shadow" via the Telegram app following a recent high profile cyberattack on an Israeli internet service provider.
+Authorities said Omri G., 37, contacted the group called "Black Shadow" via the Telegram app following a recent high-profile cyberattack on an Israeli internet service provider.

-The attack on the internet service provider generated widespread media coverage, which Gorochovsky likely would have seen.
-The Shin Bet alleged Gorochovsky hoped to use his proximity to the defense minister and offered to infect Gantz's computer with malware
+The attack on the internet service provider generated widespread media coverage, which he likely would have seen.
+The Shin Bet alleged he had hoped to use his proximity to the defense minister and offered to infect Gantz's computer with malware.

 He was arrested before any such efforts could be carried out.

-While employed at Gantz's home outside Tel Aviv, the Shin Bet said Gorochovsky took photos of different items in the house which he sent to Black Shadow.
+While employed at Gantz's home outside Tel Aviv, the Shin Bet said Omri G. took photos of different items in the house which he sent to Black Shadow.

 These items included the defense minister's work desk, a parcel with a sticker noting an IP address, personal artifacts from Gantz's previous job as Israel's armed forces chief of staff, family photos and a property tax payment receipt.

-The indictment alleges that around October 31, Gorochovsky reached out to Black Shadow with the images from Gantz home.
+The indictment alleges that around October 31, Omri G. contacted Black Shadow with the images from Gantz home.
 A resident of the central city of Lod, he was arrested November 4.

-Authorities said Gorochovsky did not gain access to "classified materials" and therefore did not successfully share state secrets.
+Authorities said he did not gain access to "classified materials" and therefore did not successfully share state secrets.

-Shin Bet notes Gorochovsky has an extensive criminal history and even served time in prison for crimes including bank robbery, raising the question of how he ever got to work for Gantz.
+Shin Bet notes Omri G. has an extensive criminal history and even served time in prison for crimes including bank robbery, raising the question of how he ever got to work for Gantz.

 When Gantz was campaigning in the 2019 elections, Shin Bet told him that Iranian intelligence had hacked his phone which placed "his personal details and addresses in hostile hands."

-Note: Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and urges us to refrain from revealing full names in such cases.